Introduction

 Conclusion

-Securing funding is a critical step in establishing and sustaining a grassroots organization in the inshore fishing industry.
+Securing funding is a critical step in establishing and sustaining a grassroots organisation in the inshore fishing industry.
 By understanding the funding landscape, identifying suitable grants and funders, and employing strategic application practices, you can increase your chances of success.
 Remember, persistence and thorough preparation are key to navigating the complexities of the funding process.

 For all supporting documents please use the links below: